 Programs and Centers

-After a period of up to four semesters of exploration and strategic advising, students in the School of Undergraduate Studies choose a major in one of the University’s other colleges or schools.
-More information about the James W. Vick Center for Strategic Advising & Career Counseling is available at http://ugs.utexas.edu/vick.
+After a period of exploration and strategic advising, students enrolled in the School of Undergraduate Studies choose a major in one of the University’s other colleges or schools.
+Students have up to four semesters to select a major.
+More information about the James W. Vick Center for Strategic Advising & Career Counseling is available at http://www.utexas.edu/ugs/csacc/ .

 Sanger Learning Center